 Check It Out: September 30, 2020

-Your weekly news from the OPS Library Services Staff
+Your monthly news from the OPS Library Services Staff

 bell hooks--writer, teacher, and insurgent black intellectual--writes about a new kind of education, education as the practice of freedom.
 Teaching students to "transgress" against racial, sexual, and class boundaries in order to achieve the gift of freedom is, for hooks, the teacher's most important goal.